Back to Contents

 - Marine Invasive Non-native Species Priority Monitoring and Surveillance list for Wales

 NBN Atlas uses the UK Species Inventory (UKSI), managed by the Natural History Museum in London, as its species dictionary.
-Nomenclature for the INNS Portal, as with the NBN Atlas Wales, follows the UKSI.
+Nomenclature for the Wales INNS Portal, as with the NBN Atlas Wales, follows the UKSI.